pminina01/readthedocs/Log-levels.md

-The following are the allowed log levels (in order):
+The following are the allowed log levels (in descending order):
 * Fatal
 * Error
 * Warn